pranavanand24/Interview-Prep/README.md

-## Collection of Topic wise best Practice Coding Questions with solution in Python from all over web
+## Collection of topic wise best Coding Questions with solution in Python from all over Web

-## Theoritical Topics also Covered such as OOPS,CN,DBMS,OS,System Design
+## Theoritical Topics also Covered such as OOPS, CN, DBMS, OS, System Design

 Tech interviews can be intimidating.
 They often have several phases, from the first technical phone screen, to a remote coding interview or assignment, to the final on-site interview and whiteboard challenge.